BryanGrandon/Frontend-Notes/README.md

 ## Version Control Systems

 Version control systems allow you to track changes to your codebase/files over time.
 They allow you to go back to some previous version of the codebase without any issues.
-Also, they help in collaborating with people working on the same code – if you’ve ever collaborated with other people on a project, you might already know the frustration of copying and merging the changes from someone else into your codebase; version control systems allow you to get rid of this issue.
+Also, they help in collaborating with people working on the same code.

 ### Git